Ynet.dev

 This is a framework for HTML 5 network apps; games and tools in particular.

 Ynet internally handles dynamic loading of code modules (aka.
 JavaScript streaming), which also allows live code updates (aka. runtime code injection), speculative module fetching and seamless resuming after re-connection (without reloading any code, aka. lazy execution).
-Since it acts as a pre-compiler, some syntactic sugar is also included (see below).
+Finally the included transpiler offers some QOL features, ie. syntactic sugar and custom constructs (see below).

 Capabilities